Ohio ends incentive lottery with mixed vaccination results - News Break

 When he announced the drawings last month, Justice had projected that more than two-thirds of eligible residents ages 12 and over would be vaccinated by the time he removed a mask mandate on Sunday.
 But the state fell short of that goal — 61.5% had received at least one dose by Sunday’s first drawing.

-In late May, Oregon Gov. Kate Brown announced that Oregonians who are 18 or older and have received at least a first dose of COVID-19 vaccine or one of 36 $10,000 prizes — with one winner in each county.
+In late May, Oregon Gov. Kate Brown announced that Oregonians who are 18 or older and have received at least a first dose of COVID-19 vaccine will automatically be entered to win $1 million or one of 36 $10,000 prizes — with one winner in each county.
 Oregonians, ages 12 to 17, have a chance to win one of five $100,000 scholarships.
 The drawing is set to take place on June 28.

 This month, Brown announced additional prizes including travel packages to destinations around Oregon and more than 1,500 gift cards, worth $100, that were being distributed at vaccine sites during the weekend of June 12 – an incentive that officials said brought a noticeable increase of people to sites.

-In Colorado, vaccinations have slowed since its lottery last month, with about 589,000 fewer doses given out in the month since Polis’ announcement, compared to the same amount of time a month before the contest began.
+In Colorado, vaccinations have slowed since its lottery was rolled out by Democratic Gov. Jared Polis last month, with about 589,000 fewer doses given out in the month since Polis' announcement, compared to the same amount of time a month before the contest began.

 The state is offering five residents the chance to win $1 million each in weekly lottery drawings from June 4 until July 7.